 Eco-Apps You May Not Expect

 There’s an app for just about everything; from fake fireplaces with Christmas music to emergency alerts in your area, it seems what your device can do is limited only by imagination.
 Not surprisingly, you can use your phone’s apps to help be just a tiny bit nicer to the environment.

-Consider an app such as INRIX Traffic, which you can use to plan your travel routes against current traffic.
+Consider an app, which you can use to plan your travel routes against current traffic.
 Given how much pollution can be attributed to travel (and that you can’t reasonably walk or bike everywhere), spending less time in your car is a great way to help the environment.